Control

 | Dependency Management | Regular security updates, vulnerability scanning | Active |

-Lens implements privacy by design principles throughout the application.
+Lens applies privacy by design throughout the app.

 Privacy Principles: